Dresden jewelry heist: Getaway vehicle found but thieves are still at large | DW | 26.11.2019

 It is still not known how many items were taken but the museum's directors believe it was less than first thought.

-Marion Ackermann, the vaults general director, told German broadcaster ZDF on Tuesday that the criminals stole significantly fewer items than initially feared because "all objects were individually attached" with stitches in mounting fabric.
+Marion Ackermann, the vaults general director, told German broadcaster ZDF that the criminals stole significantly fewer items than initially feared because "all objects were individually attached" with stitches in mounting fabric.

 Vault director Dirk Syndram agreed, saying from looking at a photo it appeared another seven display vitrines had been left untouched.
 Police released pictures of some of the stolen items on Twitter.